You may have heard the term ‘ambulance chaser’ before. It refers to individuals that solicit car accident victims in their most vulnerable moments.

 Take your time when securing legal support.
 You do not have to go with the first lawyer you speak with and should not feel coerced or forced to make a decision.

-To avoid the schemes, there are some signs of barratry to be vigilant of:
+Here are some signs of barratry to be aware of:

-3. You were coerced by a ‘professional’ to consult a specific lawyer.
-If a nurse, police officer, mechanic, or other point of contact suggests you to seek out a specific lawyer, then barratry may be at play.
+3. You were coerced by a “professional” to consult a specific lawyer.
+If a professional, such as a nurse, suggests you to seek out a specific lawyer, then barratry may be at play.

 4. Someone approached you at the funeral of a loved one.
 This exemplifies just how insensitive chasers and their employers can be.
 Not only is barratry illegal, but it is just not right to insist their services upon you at a funeral.